Ostorlab/benchmarks/mobile/android/oxo-android-ben15/README.md

 Update your SDK versions as required (compileSdkVersion >= 36 recommended).

 Build and deploy the app to an emulator or Android device.

+### Server Component
+This project also includes a Flask server component located in the `server/` directory.

+To run the server:
+1. Navigate to the `server/` directory
+2. Install Python dependencies: `pip install -r requirements.txt`
+3. Run the Flask server: `python app.py`

+The server provides backend functionality for the Android app's authentication and session management features.

 ## Security Issue Demonstrated